Daily Museum Hours:

 Please silence cell phones when entering the Museum as a courtesy to other visitors.

 Umbrellas, packages, and bags exceeding 13” x 17” are not allowed in the galleries and must be checked in at the front desk.

 Parents should maintain constant supervision of children when visiting the galleries.
-Museum staff are not responsible for children left unattended.
+Museum staff is not responsible for children left unattended.

 Please follow any instructions of Museum staff.